kieran-smith77/watchdog/README.md

     footer: ""
 ```

-After installing requirements and configuring the config file, the program can be run by simply using the following commands:
+After installing requirements and configuring the `config.yml` file, the program can be run by simply using the following command:
 ```bash
 sudo python3 main.py
 ```